bchaindeveloper/bchaindeveloper/README.md

-# HELLO WORLD

-<h2 align="left">I am a Full Stack Blockchain & Web3 Developer from the United States.</h2>
+# Blockchain & Web3 Developer

 <p>My expertise are in creating smart contracts using Solidity, Web3 applications, building front-end interfaces with React and working with blockchain/cryptocurrency protocols.
 I am very passionate about the industry and excited to keep learning everyday. </p>